NLnetLabs/routinator/source/installation.rst

    .. tab:: RPM Packages

-       Assuming you have a machine running a recent RHEL or CentOS distribution, you can install Routinator from our `software package repository
-       <https://packages.nlnetlabs.nl>`_.
-To use this repository, add the line below
+       Assuming you have a machine running a recent RHEL or CentOS distribution, on an amd64/x86_64 architecture, you can install Routinator from our `software package repository <https://packages.nlnetlabs.nl>`_.
+To use
-       that corresponds to your operating system
+       this repository, add the line below that corresponds to your operating system

    .. tab:: Docker